 Gay & Lesbian Advocates & Defenders(GLAD) – Since 1978, GLAD’s bold and effective advocacy has achieved scores of precedent-setting legal victories to end discrimination based on sexual orientation, HIV status, and gender identity and expression.

-Know Your Rights: A Guide for Trans and Gender Nonconforming Students – This brochure was compiled by the Gay Lesbian and Straight Education Network (GLSEN) and the American Civil Liberties Union (ACLU).
+Know Your Rights: A Guide for Trans and Gender Nonconforming Studentsopens a new window – This brochure was compiled by the Gay Lesbian and Straight Education Networkopens a new window (GLSEN) and the American Civil Liberties Unionopens a new window (ACLU).

 Fenway Community Health Center – The mission of Fenway Health is to enhance the wellbeing of the lesbian, gay, bisexual and transgender community and all people in our neighborhoods and beyond through access to the highest quality health care, education, research and advocacy.
 617.267.0900